Stari Grad plain Hvar Island

 Luxury Villa Golden Hour with Pool

-This 4-bedroom villa located in picturesque town of Jelsa is ideal for group of friends or families travelling together.
-From top to bottom villa is equipped with luxury furniture and amenities.
+This 4-bedroom villa in picturesque Jelsa is ideal for groups of friends or families traveling together.
+From top to bottom, the villa is equipped with luxury furniture and amenities.

-All bedrooms feature king size bed, en-suite bathroom, balcony, and amazing sea view.
+All bedrooms feature a king-size bed, en-suite bathroom, a balcony, and an amazing sea view.

 Luxury Villa Golden Hour with Pool